 While New Zealand's earliest British settlers were drawn to New Zealand as a rural idyll, many that came here from populated places found the farming lifestyle very isolated, Dr Schrader says.

 “You had your small cottage, bush around, and neighbours far away.”

 The New Zealand Company (the English company which established settlements around New Zealand in the 19th century) also recognised not everyone was drawn to the wop-wops and only towns and cities could provide the “trappings of civilisation”.

-At the same time there were fears urbanisation would threaten the rural economy and lead to 'urban degeneration'.
-Politician Sir John Findlay set off a kind of urban panic in 1911 warning there would be "national decay" if urbanisation continued, Dr Schrader says.
+At the same time, there were fears urbanisation would threaten the rural economy and lead to 'urban degeneration'.
+Politician Sir John Findlay set off a kind of urban panic in 1911 warning there would be "national decay" if urbanisation continued, says Dr Schrader.

-An anti-urban current was also being felt in Australia and North America, he says, but by the end of the 19th century, their large impressive cities with strong manufacturing bases were winning people over.
+An anti-urban current was also being felt in Australia and North America, but by the end of the 19th century, large impressive cities with strong manufacturing bases were winning people over.